December 11, 2025 | Endorsements

 Bottom Line Up Front

-The China AI Power Report Act directs the Secretary of Commerce to produce an annual, detailed assessment of the People’s Republic of China’s (PRC) artificial intelligence (AI) power.
-The goal is to ensure that U.S. export controls on AI-related technologies remain adaptive, targeted, and effective in protecting national security and maintaining America’s technological advantage.
+H.R.
+6275, the China AI Power Report Act, directs the Secretary of Commerce to produce an annual, detailed assessment of the People’s Republic of China’s (PRC) artificial intelligence (AI) capabilities.
+The goal is to ensure that U.S. export controls on AI-related technologies remain adaptive, targeted, and effective in protecting national security and maintaining America’s technological advantage over Beijing.

 Click here to read the full legislative text and view the list of cosponsors.